MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 App Center uses swizzling to automatically forward your application delegate's methods to App Center services to improve SDK integration.
 There is a possibility of conflicts with other third party libraries or the application delegate itself.
 In this case, you might want to disable the App Center application delegate forwarding for all App Center services by following the steps below:

 1. Open your **Info.plist file**.
-2. Add `MobileCenterAppDelegateForwarderEnabled` key and set the value to `0`.
+2. Add `AppCenterAppDelegateForwarderEnabled` key and set the value to `0`.
 This will disable application delegate forwarding for all App Center services.
 3. Add `openURL` callback in your `AppDelegate` file.

 ```objc